Are drivers who work with Uber employees or independent contractors: Explained

 On top of that, it is possible for various professions to be treated differently by different federal or state agencies, which certainly adds to the confusion.

 Uber, but also other ride-hailing companies have spared no resources for legal battles but also promotion of legislations that would help them avoid having to treat their workers as employees.
-Now, the status of Uber drivers varies in different parts of the world, and with intense efforts on both sides, new developments are to be expected.
-When it comes to the United States, Uber drivers are treated as independent contractors.
+Now, the status of drivers who work with Uber varies in different parts of the world, and with intense efforts on both sides, new developments are to be expected.
+When it comes to the United States, drivers who work with Uber are treated as independent contractors.
 However, even in the United States, the issue isn’t entirely clear cut.

 In 2019, the AB 5 Bill codified and expanded upon an ABC test to differentiate between the employees and independent contractors.
 Workers are deemed to be independent contractors if: